oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 - [Use React and Spring Boot to Build a Simple CRUD App](https://auth0.com/blog/simple-crud-react-and-spring-boot/)
 - [Add OpenID Connect to Angular Apps Quickly](https://auth0.com/blog/add-oidc-to-angular-apps-quickly/)
 - [Full Stack Java with React, Spring Boot, and JHipster](https://auth0.com/blog/full-stack-java-with-react-spring-boot-and-jhipster/)

+I've also written a couple of InfoQ mini-books that you might find useful:

+- [The JHipster Mini-Book](https://www.infoq.com/minibooks/jhipster-mini-book/): Shows you how I built [21-Points Health](https://www.21-points.com) with JHipster (Angular, Spring Boot, and more).
+- [The Angular Mini-Book](https://www.infoq.com/minibooks/angular-mini-book/): An in-depth guide to Angular, Bootstrap, and Spring Boot, with lots of cloud deployment guides.

 If you have any questions, please leave a comment below.
 If you want to see the code for this project, check out its [GitHub repo](https://github.com/oktadev/auth0-spring-boot-angular-crud-example).
 Follow us on [Twitter](https://twitter.com/oktadev) and [YouTube](https://youtube.com/oktadev) for more content like this.